I offer different levels of editing services for web pages, newsletters, magazines, journals, supplements, conference abstracts and more.

 This type of editing and updating the content of web pages, including text, images, and links.
 It includes:

 - checking links to ensure they point to the right places

 - checking that link text accurately reflects where the link goes

 - reorganizing or revising print copy for the web

 - changing or writing web copy according to web-writing best practices

 - proofreading final websites and checking for consistency on all site elements

 - identifying potential copyright issues

 - advising on accessibility issues

-Coordinating and supervising design, formatting, and proofreading stages, and ensuring integration of design and content.
+Often completed by a managing editor, this work includes coordinating and supervising design, formatting, and proofreading stages, and ensuring integration of design and content.
 It may include: